GaloisInc/saw-script/doc/manual/manual.md

 In some cases it can be useful to have more control over the value returned by a `do` block.
 The `return` command allows us to do this.
-For example, say we wanted to write a function that would print a message before and after running some arbitrary command, and then return the result of that command.
+For example, say we wanted to write a function that would print a message before and after running some arbitrary command and then return the result of that command.
 We could write:

 ~~~~